 One of the biggest questions about Petrified Forest National Park is whether it belongs on your national park checklist?
-If you’re passing through on I-40, Petrified Forest is definitely worth a visit.
-The park is also a great stop when looking for more Arizona places to visit or when combined with other national parks, monuments, and landmarks in the Four Corners region.
+If you’re passing through on I-40, you won’t want to miss a visit to Petrified Forest.
 Petrified Forest is part of the Grand Circle, an informal grouping of ten national parks.
 These include Grand Canyon, Great Basin, Black Canyon of the Gunnison, Mesa Verde, and Utah’s Mighty 5—Arches, Bryce Canyon, Canyonlands, Capitol Reef, and Zion.

 Most visitors to Petrified Forest NP will be content with a shorter visit lasting anywhere from a few hours to a single day.
 If you’re coming from the west on I-40, it’s best to divert onto US-180 near Holbrook and explore the park from south to north.
 If you’re coming from the east on I-40, north to south is the preferred direction.
 Here is a list of the highlights to help you plan your trip.

 What is Petrified Forest National Park Famous For?

 The park is most famous for its extensive deposits of petrified wood.
 This natural wonder occurs when ancient trees are submerged in sediment and volcanic ash, leading to a mineralization process that replaces the organic matter with silica, resulting in stunning, colorful fossilized wood.
 The park’s unique features include an abundance of petrified logs scattered across the landscape, showcasing vibrant hues and intricate details.